 Both tourists and locals have to park in Gettysburg.
-It’s definitely worth visiting and shopping downtown, so don’t let parking it deter you.
+It’s definitely worth visiting and shopping downtown, so don’t let parking deter you.
 Downtown is the best part of Gettysburg and it’s easy to park.

 I’ve lived here for 30 years and I rarely have trouble parking.
 But realize you might need to walk a block or two.

-Unless you are a Gettysburg resident, and unless you park in the garage, your parking will technically be limited to two hours plus a 15 minute “grace” period.
-If you’re at a meter and you need more, come back and re-feed your meter.
+Unless you are a Gettysburg resident, and unless you park in the garage, your parking will technically be limited to three hours.
+If you’re at a meter and you need more time, come back and re-feed your meter.

-It’s a lot easier to use quarters.
+You can use the parking app to pay at the meters, and you can also use dimes and quarters.
 You’ll need 12 quarters to park for two hours near the square, however.
-Locals keep a stash of quarters in their car.
+Many locals keep a stash of quarters in their car.

-Parking garage rates are cheaper == only $.75 per hour.
+And the parking garage rates are cheaper — only $1.00 per hour.